rauldotgit/Alpha-Beta-Chess-AI/README.md

 After several research and team discussions, we came to the conclusion, to implement Bitboards in our Chess AI, instead of Mailbox (Arrays).
 We found out, that investigating, if the King is exposed into a check, after a move has been made, is a very time consuming task.

 Mailbox uses a so called "if square attacked" function, to calculate the attacked squares of the chessboard.
-This process causes a significant loss in performance, since it is very time consuming.
+This process causes a significant loss in performance.

 Bitboards on the other hand, operate with "pre calculated attack tables".
 The "magic Index" is implemented to reference these pre calculated attack tables, in order to obtain the data, of the attacked sqaures on the chessboard.
 This leads to a significant increase in performance, as a simple lookup is used, instead of real time calculations.